Overseas Service Bar

 An Overseas Service Bar is an insignia worn by United States Army soldiers on the Army Service Uniform, and previously on the Army Green (Class A) and the Army Blue (Dress Blue) uniforms, that indicates the recipient has served six months overseas in a theater of war.

 Overseas Service Bars are displayed as an embroidered gold bar worn horizontally on the right sleeve of the Class A uniform and the Army Service Uniform.
 Overseas Service Bars are cumulative, in that each bar worn indicates another six-month period.
 Time spent overseas is also cumulative, meaning one bar could be earned for two separate deployments totaling six months.

 The Overseas Service Bars shown here as ‘Korea’ were used as Overseas Service Bars in World War II.

-Background
+Origins

-The original concept of a uniform patch denoting overseas service bar began in the First World War with what was known as an Overseas Chevron.
+The original concept of a uniform patch denoting overseas service bar began in the First World War with what was known as an War Service Chevron.
 An Overseas Chevron was an inverted chevron patch of golden thread on olive drab backing worn on the lower left sleeve on the standard Army dress uniform, above the service stripes.
 The chevron was identical to the red Wound Chevron which was worn on the opposite (right) sleeve.
 Wound Chevrons were replaced by the Purple Heart decoration upon its creation in 1932.